PA Breweries updates NY Breweries updates VMDDC Breweries updates

 CLOSED

 FINAL UPDATE?
 5/31/05: Valley Forge has apparently closed as of 5/26.
 Jack Curtin just called and told me the news, which he got from a former VFBC brewer.
 What will become of this big, kind of ugly space?
-The brewery is gone, sold to Chris Firey..
+God only knows, but the brewery is gone.

 Victory BC